Pamir/aks-hci/Demos/zero-down-time-upgrade-for-aks-hybrid.md

 By handling shutdown signals within your applications, you can ensure that they gracefully terminate during the Kubernetes upgrade process, further enhancing the zero downtime experience.

 By using these configurations and handling shutdown signals within your applications, you can ensure that your applications remain available and healthy throughout the upgrade process, achieving zero downtime Kubernetes upgrades in an AKS Hybrid environment on Azure Stack HCI.

+## 3. Upgrading the AKS Hybrid Cluster

+Upgrade your AKS Hybrid cluster following the [official AKS Hybrid upgrade documentation](https://learn.microsoft.com/en-us/azure/aks/hybrid/upgrade).
+The upgrade process in AKS Hybrid is designed to be automated, handling tasks such as cordoning and draining nodes without manual intervention.